osxmidi/ScorchCrafter-JUCE/README.md

 ./makelv2

+lvmake is a renamed lv2_ttl_generator binary.

+Using g++ lv2_ttl_generator.c -o lvmake should make lvmake

 ----------

 lv2 automation needs a few mods in the /JUCE/modules/juce_audio_plugin_client/LV2/juce_LV2_Wrapper.cpp file (before copying the /JUCE/modules folder to the JuceLibraryCode folder)